cryptomanuals/cryptomanuals.github.io/_cryptomanual/exchanges.md

 ---
 title: "Cryptocurrency Exchanges"
 subtitle:
-excerpt: "What are cryptocurrency exchanges and how do they differ?
+excerpt: "There is more to cryptocurrency exchanges then meets the eye.
 Let's look at the different exchange types and their characteristics in more detail and provide a selection of several cryptocurrency exchanges."
 ---

-## What are cryptocurrency exchanges
+## What are cryptocurrency exchanges?

 A cryptocurrency exchange is a marketplace where you can buy, sell or exchange cryptocurrencies for other digital cryptocurrencies and